yiruyang2025/yiruyang2025.github.io/_projects/5_project.md

 ## A (Not Dynamic yet) Camera with Signal Fusion / Space

-- The important thing is not the formula, but `Multi-sensor = Multiple Observations Constraining the Same Latent State`
+- The important thing is not the formula, but `multi-sensor = multiple observations constraining the same latent state`

 - [📍 2013 - Self-Calibration and Visual SLAM with a Multi-Camera System on a